This page contains the most in-depth review of the Force USA MyRack Power Rack that you’ll find anywhere online.

 Visually, it should look like this when installed correctly:

 Need additional help with the above-pictured pulley setup?
-Here’s my instructions describing the correct the parts should go in:
+Here’s my instructions describing the correct order for installing the parts:

 - Washer goes on bolt